At Viridor Limited ("We" or "Viridor") we are committed to protecting and respecting your privacy.

 2. Who are we?

-Viridor is a recycling, renewable energy and waste management company in the United Kingdom, owned by the Pennon Group Plc.
+Viridor is a recycling, renewable energy and waste management company in the United Kingdom.

 Your point of contact for all matters relating to privacy and personal data in connection with us will be Viridor.
 Section 12 below provides our data protection registration information and details of who to contact if you have questions about this Privacy Notice or your personal data.